iotaledger/identity.rs/documentation/docs/verifiable_credentials/overview.md

 At a high level, the creation and verification of a VC on IOTA works as follows:

 The first step is to create a verifiable credential which requires the subject (Alice) and issuer (the government) to have DIDs published to the Tangle, and a set of statements being asserted (that Alice has a passport).
 The issuer signs the credential with their private key and publishes the public key to the Tangle.

-In the future, a proof can be used to assert the authenticity of the credentials by verifiers using the issuer's public key.
+Once the issuer is confident that the credential satisfies its expectation (after validating the credential's properties), the credential is stored and transmitted to the subject in a secure manner (off-chain).

-After the credential is published to the tangle, Validation is performed by looking up the issuer's key on the Tangle, the holder proving ownership of their DID to the verifier (evidence), and validating that the credential has indeed been signed by the issuing party.
+Validation is performed by looking up the issuer's public key on the Tangle, the holder proving ownership of their DID to the verifier (evidence), and validating that the credential has indeed been signed by the issuing party.

 The remaining chapters in this section explore creation, verification, and revocation of VCs in more detail.